-- a) The Chief Executive Officer will determine the form of reports to Council prepared for inclusion in the agenda for a Council or Delegated Committee meeting. - b) Reports presented to Council for consideration and decision will address where relevant: - i) Alignment with the Community Vision, Council Plan, strategies and policies; - ii) Community impact; - iii) Climate emergency and environmental sustainability implications; - iv) Economic sustainability implications; - v) Financial implications; - vi) Legal and risk considerations; - vii) Human Rights considerations; - viii) Community consultation and engagement; and - ix) Conflicts of interest that have arisen in the preparation of the report.
+- The Chief Executive Officer will determine the form of reports to Council prepared for inclusion in the agenda for a Council or Delegated Committee meeting. - b) Reports presented to Council for consideration and decision will address where relevant:

+- i) Alignment with the Community Vision, Council Plan, strategies and policies;

+- ii) Community impact;

+- iii) Climate emergency and environmental sustainability implications;

+- iv) Economic sustainability implications;

+- v) Financial implications;

+- vi) Legal and risk considerations;

+- vii) Human Rights considerations;

+- viii) Community consultation and engagement;

+- ix) Gender Equality Act 2020; and

+- x) Conflicts of interest that have arisen in the preparation of the report.